symfony/symfony-docs/book/templating.rst

 .. note::

-    Though we'll talk about template inheritance in terms of Twig, the philosophy is the same between Twig and PHP templates.
+    Though the discussion about template inheritance will be in terms of Twig, the philosophy is the same between Twig and PHP templates.

 This template defines the base HTML skeleton document of a simple two-column page.
 In this example, three ``{% block %}`` areas are defined (``title``,